Your Neurodiversity Coach

 Beyond quick fixes

-Many conventional supports for neurodivergent adults focus on external strategies — time management, organization, productivity.
-But without addressing the deeper psychological barriers, these tools rarely stick.
+Many conventional supports for neurodivergent adults focus on external strategies—time management, organisation, productivity.
+But without building the deeper psychological skills needed to promote awareness and resilience in the face of adversity, these tools rarely stick.

 By weaving Acceptance and Commitment Training* into our coaching services we get to the root, helping you: